adobe/aem-core-forms-components/ui.apps/src/main/content/jcr_root/apps/core/fd/components/form/fileinput/v1/fileinput/README.md

 1. `data-cmp-required-message` - populated with requiredMessage from the component's edit dialog

-A `data-cmp-hook-adaptiveform-textinput="input"` attribute should be added to the input field or textarea so that the JavaScript is able to target it.
+A `data-cmp-hook-adaptiveform-fileinput="input"` attribute should be added to the input field or textarea so that the JavaScript is able to target it.